tslevy/linkinbio/index.md

 interest-prefix: "My interests:"
 ---

-Admitted undergrad at St. John's College interested in marketing and entrepreneurship.
+Student at St. John's College interested in marketing and entrepreneurship.